 Kelly is a 1982 – Finance graduate of the Pamplin College of Business and has spent her entire career in banking and investments.
 She began working in the trust division of SunTrust Bank (formerly United Virginia/Crestar) followed by work as a Senior Relationship Manager and the Business Development Officer for the Corp Trust Division of Wells Fargo (formerly First Union/Wachovia).
 From there she joined the Institutional Asset Management team of Evergreen Investments/Wells Fargo Asset Management, switching over to the Commercial/Government Banking team in 2010 focused on liquidity and investment strategies for the East coast.
 She considers her key strengths to be sales, relationship building, collaboration and teamwork.
 Outside of banking, she has maintained active involvement in professional and civic organizations including the Greater Richmond YWCA and YMCA, Greater Richmond Stop Child Abuse Now (SCAN), Virginia Govt Finance Officer’s Association, Virginia Tech’s Women’s Leadership and Philanthropy Council, VA Women in Public Finance, and is an active member in the Wells Fargo GIB Diversity and Inclusion Council.
 When not working, she spends time with friends and family, enjoys gardening, loves to travel and is trying to be an avid golfer.

 Tim graduated from Pamplin in 2008 with a degree in Finance and minor in International Business, and he received his MBA from Georgetown University in 2016 with a Community Fellow distinction.
-He is currently the Corporate Pricing Manager at LMI in McLean, VA.
-And previously worked for SAIC and Accenture.
-His spare time is spent on the golf course, volunteering with Junior Achievement, and at home with his wife, Mary and daughter, Molly.
+He is currently the Corporate Pricing Manager for ManTech; overseeing all pricing activities for their Technical Services & Solutions and Federal Civilian business units.
+Previously Tim held management roles at LMI and SAIC, as well as multiple roles at Accenture Federal Services.
+His spare time is spent on the golf course, volunteering with Junior Achievement and related causes, and at home with his wife, Mary and daughter, Molly.